 Defensive driving institutes teach you to proactively avoid accidents before they happen.
 You’ve always got to be on the lookout for hazards, but you need to be especially vigilant at night time when visibility is diminished and a whole other layer of potential danger emerges.
-It’s not surprising when you consider how crucial a role your vision plays in safe driving.
+It’s not surprising when you consider how crucial a role your vision plays in safe driving, especially for parallel parking.

 According to the National Safety Council, the number of fatal car accidents triples at night time.
 The National Highway Traffic Safety reports that incidents of speeding and intoxication increase at night, increasing the number of accidents.
 There are specific steps that you can take if you are driving at night to stay safe.